JackyKch/HeungMinSonJourney/README.md

 >### Context
 Heung Min Son is nowadays one of the most prolific football player in the world.
 His performances with Tottenham and South Korea's national team keep getting better through the seasons and that is what we are interested in.

-Since his debut at Hamburg, then at Leverkusen and then finally at Spurs, Son kept improving his skills and has become one of the best strikers in the Premier League and one of the best Asian players in history.
+Since his debut at Hamburg, then at Leverkusen and then finally at Spurs, Son has kept improving his skills and has become one of the best strikers in the Premier League and one of the best Asian players in history.

 >### Objective

-With this project, we are trying to understand on which points did Son improve to get to this level and see if we can explain this thanks to different datas.
+With this project, we are trying to understand on which points Son improved to get to this level and see if we can explain this thanks to different datas.
 To do so, we will be using various Machine Learning algorithms and Data Visualization to present the results of this study.